FlowModelingControl/naca0012_shock_buffet/README.md

 # OpenFOAM simulations of transonic shock buffets

+The simulation setups and analysis tools available in this repository were created as part of the research program [FOR 2895](https://www.for2895.uni-stuttgart.de/) *Unsteady flow interaction phenomena at high speed stall conditions* financed by the German Research Foundation (DFG).
+The primary intention of this repository is to provide a fully reproducible workflow for the simulation and analysis of transonic shock buffets.

+Note that the repository is still under construction.
+The workflow will be refined further and new data will be added in regular intervals.

 All simulations can be executed using Singularity or a local installation of OpenFOAM-v2012.
 Instructions and dependencies for each workflow follow below.

 ## Singularity (recommended)